This kosher for Passover noodle kugel is one of those Passover recipes that doesn't taste like a Passover recipe.

 The noodles are generally made with potato and/or tapioca starch, so they've got a downside—when boiled, they tend to stick together or come out gummy.
 That's a liability if you're trying to make pasta with red sauce, but it's actually kind of an asset when it comes to kugel.

-An added plus to this Passover dairy noodle kugel is it can be made in advance and frozen.
-You can add raisins or apples, or even a combination of both -- just keep the additions to a total of 1 cup.
+An added plus to this Passover dairy noodle kugel is it can be made in advance and frozen to free up some time for busy holiday meal preparations.
+You can add raisins or apples, or even a combination of both—just keep the additions to a total of 1 cup.

 - 1 (12-ounce) package kosher for Passover wide noodles

 - 1 (16-ounce) container low-fat cottage cheese

 - 1 (16-ounce) container sour cream